NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV00-open-a-shapefile.md

 (e.g., `aoiBoundary_HARV@data`).

-    #alternate way to view attributes
+    # alternate way to view attributes
     aoiBoundary_HARV@data

     ##   id
     ## 0  1

-In this case, our polygon object only has one attribute: `ID`.
+In this case, our polygon object only has one attribute: `id`.

 ## Metadata & Attribute Summary
 We can view a metadata & attribute summary of each shapefile by entering the name of the `R` object in the console.
-Note that the metadata output includes the **class**, the number of **features**, the **extent**, and the **coordinate reference system** (`CRS`) of the `R` object.
+Note that the metadata output includes the **class**, the number of **features**, the **extent**, and the **coordinate reference system** (`crs`) of the `R` object.
 The last two lines of `summary` show a preview of the `R` object **attributes**.

-    #view a summary of metadata & attributes associated with the spatial object
+    # view a summary of metadata & attributes associated with the spatial object
     summary(aoiBoundary_HARV)

     ## Object of class SpatialPolygonsDataFrame